Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Introduction

 We show that we can measure vibrations as sub-pixel motion in 2D video and then use this motion to constrain 3D material-property estimation.
 Videos have several advantages over existing NDT techniques: while contact sensors and laser vibrometers take point measurements, videos offer spatially dense measurements of surface vibrations.
 While laser vibrometers are expensive and specialized, cameras are ubiquitous and general-purpose.
 While existing image-based techniques require stereo cameras for 3D motion tracking, our method shows that in many cases, a monocular view is all you need.

 Our motivating insight is that, under fixed geometry, an object's material properties determine its motion.
 The inverse direction is also true: motion determines material properties up to a scaling factor.
 If the motion is small, it can be decomposed into independent modes at natural frequencies, lending itself to a concise mathematical equation linking modes and material properties.
 This link lays the foundation for our physics-constrained optimization approach.
-The key challenge of our task is to deal with incomplete and 2D -- as opposed to full-field -- modes.
-Despite these challenges, we show that we can estimate material properties from image-space motion and recover full-field modes in the process.
+The key challenge of our task is to deal with incomplete and 2D (as opposed to full-field) modes.
+Despite these challenges, we show that we can estimate material properties from image-space motion and recover full-field modes.

 In this paper, we first review related work and the theoretical relationship between modes and material properties.
 We then show how to extract image-space modes from video and recover material properties (Fig.~\ref{fig:pipeline} shows an overview of the method).
 We demonstrate our approach on simulated data of 3D geometries and discuss the effects of damping and model mismatch.
 Finally, we present proof-of-concept experiments on real data, showing that we are able to image the shape of unseen material inhomogeneities on drum heads and the presence of a defect in a real 3D Jello cube.
-These experiments demonstrate promise for the future of the approach in more challenging environments.\footnote{All code and data used in this paper will be made publicly available.}
+These experiments demonstrate promise for the future of the approach in more challenging environments. \footnote{Project website: { \url{http://imaging.cms.caltech.edu/vvt}}}